CasssieGithub/Healthy-Minds/README.md

 ## Description

-This mood tracking app sends daily notifications to track your mood and provides a credible form, based on the National Library of Medicine, to calculate a weekly score.
+This mood tracking app gives you the ability to track your mood and provides two credible forms, based on the National Library of Medicine, to calculate a weekly score.
+The forms are referred to as the Patient Health Care (PHQ-9) and Generalized Anxiety Disorder (GAD-7) form.
 You can share this information with your healthcare provider for better treatment decisions.
 Hope you enjoy!

 ## Pictures